umbraco/UmbracoDocs/Umbraco-Cloud/Databases/Backups/index.md

 - Complete the import dialog and the database will be restored.

 :::note
-When you restore a bacpac to your SQL server if it fails, check that you have the configuration flag for 'Contained Database Authentication' set to true.
-If this is not set the import will fail.
+When restoring a bacpac to your SQL server if it fails, check that you have the configuration flag for 'Contained Database Authentication' set to true.

+If it is not set the import will fail.
 :::

 To Enable Contained Database Authentication, run the following SQL against your SQL server on the Master database.